Skip to content

 Any Yarn Will Do: Top down crochet sweater pattern

-‘Any Yarn Will Do’ is a classic top-down round yoke sweater, designed with beginner garment crocheters in mind.
-If you’ve never made a sweater before, this one is for you!
+‘Any Yarn Will Do’ is a classic top-down round yoke crochet sweater pattern, designed with beginner garment crocheters in mind.
+If you’ve never made a sweater before, this one is for you.

 But there’s something a little different about it too…